ankschoubey/old-blog/_posts/2021-12-21-decision-metrics.md

 Failure is success over long run as long as it is reversable.
 It bad to not take risks.
 It;s only okay is you take rists.

 If you make progress 80% of the time. that good enough.
 You don't need perfect streak.

+## WIP Limits

+Have it for everything.
+How much can I get done/ How much context switch can I have?

+## Be decisive

+Pick a decision and stick to it for a while.
+Some decision is better than indecision/unable to decision.
+You skipping the decision is also a decision.